KingsleyData-design/Used_Car_Market_Sales_Analysis/README.md

 | Lowest Avg Price | Tata (₹190,000) |

 ## Key Insights
-- Mahindra commands the highest average resale price at 626,247 India Rupees.
+- Mahindra commands the highest average resale price at 626,247 India Rupees
-- Maruti Dominates listings with 201 cars, which is almost double it's nearest competitor.
+- Maruti Dominates listings with 201 cars, which is almost double it's nearest competitor
-- Petrol and Diesel dominate the market.
+- Petrol and Diesel dominate the market
-- Diesel cars costs more on average despite Petrol being more common.
+- Diesel cars costs more on average despite Petrol being more common
-- Tata and Chevrolet are the most affordable brands under 200,00 India Rupees.
+- Tata and Chevrolet are the most affordable brands under 200,00 India Rupees
-- Newer cars fetchs higher resale prices.
+- Newer cars fetchs higher resale prices
-- Vehicle prices vary across manufacturing years.
+- Vehicle prices vary across manufacturing years

 ## Recommendations
-- Budget buyers should consider Tata or Chevrolet depends on budget.
+- Budget buyers should consider Tata or Chevrolet depends on budget
-- Diesel car owners have a pricing advantage when reselling.
+- Diesel car owners have a pricing advantage when reselling
-- Buying post - 2015 models retains better resale value, because they can be easily resold in the nearest future.
+- Buying post - 2015 models retains better resale value, because they can be easily resold in the nearest future

 ## Files Included
 - Excel Dashboard